EbyChacko/atm_automation/README.md

 In the ATM system, it is common for users to receive audible announcements or instructions as they input their selections.
 I attempted to implement this feature by importing the "pyttsx3" module.
 However, I encountered errors during the implementation process, and after multiple attempts to resolve them, I decided to discontinue the use of this module.

+### __3. Exit after each the transactions__

+I understand that, traditionally, in an ATM system, it's standard to configure the software to return to the welcome screen after every transaction as a security measure.
+However, for the sake of user convenience, I've implemented an option that allows users to navigate back to the after-login screen after each transaction, providing a more user-friendly experience.

+### __4. Money Transfer between accounts__

+Due to time constraints, I had to reduce the project's scope.
+As a result, I made the decision not to implement the functionality for money transfers between accounts.

 [Back to Table of Contents](#table-of-contents)